 Other Options Include:

 A popular option which you might not have heard about is to do some WOOFing in New Zealand - it's a program of volunteering in exchange for accomodation and food.
 These positions are available in backpackers hostels, hotels and also a lot of farms offer this throughout the country.
 It is not paid, but you also do not need to pay a fee.
 It is also a lot of fun and allows you to save money to fund further travels.
 You still need visa to be able to do WOOFing.

 Most Nationalities like UK and USA are not required to get a visa and you can enter and stay for up to 90 days making the process of becoming a volunteer here fairly easy.
-There are no specific qualifications or requirements needed to take part on this trip.
-Most organisations do however require that all participants have a sense responsibility for other travellers, project staff and local community and most importantly... a sense of fun and adventure!
+There are no specific qualifications or requirements needed to take part.
+Most organisations do however require that all participants have a sense responsibility and most importantly... a sense of fun and adventure!
 You will usually need to join for a 1 week duration or longer.

 How to Apply

-Some companies offer structured packages which you can arrange before departing.
-You will need to pay a fee (this can vary) but this generally includes:
+Some companies offer structured packages which you can arrange before departing perfect if you are keen to help or take a gap year in New Zealand.
+You might need to pay a fee for this service but this generally includes: